 At Ranquilco, we are lucky to receive gifts directly from the land – fruit from our orchards, vegetables from our gardens, trout from the rivers, and meat from the meadows.
 We often have fresh milk, homemade cheese, and yogurt from our milk cows.
 Guests will enjoy three full, nutritious meals a day.
-Our chefs prepare a wide variety of foods ranging in style from California cuisine to traditional Argentine dishes.
-Delicious curries, empanadas, stews, fresh pastas, and garden salads are just a few of the foods one might expect.
+Delicious roasts, empanadas, stews, fresh pastas, and garden salads are just a few of the foods one might expect.
 You might also eat with our gauchos, typically an asado (grilled meat) served with fresh bread or tortas fritas (fry bread).
 Breakfasts are continental style, with homemade granola and bread, butter and jam, fresh milk and yogurt, and tea and coffee.
 Pack lunches are provided if you are venturing out by horse for a riverside picnic.
 Delicious Argentine table wines compliment your meals.

 We will introduce you to maté.
 This traditional South American tea is prepared by steeping leaves of the maté plant (Ilex paraguariensis) in a hollowed out gourd.
 Drinking maté with friends from the shared gourd with a metal straw (a bombilla) is a common social practice in Argentina and one which you will enjoy throughout your stay with us.